usnistgov/ndn-dpdk/docs/face.md

 * *scheme* is one of "udp", "tcp", "unix".
 * *remote* is an address string acceptable to Go [net.Dial](https://pkg.go.dev/net#Dial) function.
 * *local* (optional) has the same format as *remote*, and is accepted only with "udp" scheme.

+Currently, NDN-DPDK only supports outgoing connections.
+It cannot open a listening socket and accept incoming connections.

 You may have noticed that UDP is supported both as an Ethernet-based face and as a socket face.
 The differences are: